straw-boy/solvers/README.md

     -- **Alternating Direction Method of Multipliers (ADMM)**.
 Our implementation further provides the choice of optimization algorithm to solve the subproblem : **Newton-Raphson**'s algorithm, Broyden–Fletcher–Goldfarb–Shanno (**BFGS**) algorithm and Limited-memory BFGS (**L-BFGS**) algorithm.
     -- **Proximal Newton** algorithm.
 This also supports Quasi flavoured variant which uses FISTA to solve the sub problem.
 - Benchmarked the algorithms (vignettes available in the article tab) and discovered usecases where FISTA is outperformed.
+- We also discovered few bugs in the existing SLOPE package's code.

 ### Challenges Faced
 - The biggest challenge was dealing with badly conditioned Hessian matrix.
 This problem first arose in Proximal Newton.
 We tried out various fixes and have implemented one such fix, but it is not fool-proof.
 This problem blew up in much severe way when we tried using Matrix Inversion Lemma (in both ADMM and PN) where in one instance, we encountered a temporary matrix whose inverse condition number was exactly 0.
 This was the major reason ADMM and PN lost out horribly to FISTA when number of features (p) was greater than number of training points (n) and hence benchmarking was done for only n>p cases to save compute time.